You are here

 3.1 Publication ethics

-SAGE is committed to upholding the integrity of the academic record.
-We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway.
+Sage is committed to upholding the integrity of the academic record.
+We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the Sage Author Gateway.

 3.1.1 Plagiarism

-The International Journal of Robotics Research and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
+The International Journal of Robotics Research and Sage take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
 We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
 Submitted articles may be checked with duplication-checking software.
 Where an article, for example, is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

 3.1.2 Prior publication

-If material has been previously published it is not generally acceptable for publication in a SAGE journal.
-However, there are certain circumstances where previously published material can be considered for publication.
-Please refer to the guidance on the SAGE Author Gateway or if in doubt, contact the Editor at the address given below.
+Material which has been previously published in archival publications is not generally acceptable for publication in a SAGE journal.
+Please refer to the guidance on the SAGE Author Gateway.

 3.2 Contributor's publishing agreement

-Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
-SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
-Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
+Before publication, Sage requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
+Sage’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants Sage the sole and exclusive right and licence to publish for the full legal term of copyright.
+Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than Sage.
 In this case copyright in the work will be assigned from the author to the society.
-For more information please visit the SAGE Author Gateway.
+For more information please visit the Sage Author Gateway.

 3.3 Open access and author archiving